Tythos/hosting/README.md

   - [ ] Any other interesting top-level file contents

 - [ ] Honestly it wouldn't be a bad idea to demo and/or port a PHP app from the above list

-- [ ] We've exposed basic logging metrics in a prometheus format, but these should be aggregated and exposed for management/monitoring

-      - [x] METRICS: Prometheus for metrics collection

-      - [x] LOGS: Promtail for log collection, Loki for aggregation and storage

-      - [ ] EVENTS: ??

-      - [x] PRESENTATION: Grafana for dashboarding

 - [x] Once TLS is implemented we need to "lock down" all other endpoints and put the dashboard behind a login